 (2) Offset your carbon footprint.
 This is a monthly investment in projects which soak up as much carbon as you emit.
-We've been supporting a forestry project in Alaska, and we're investing in other verified carbon projects as well.
+We started by supporting a forestry project in Alaska, and we're investing in other verified carbon projects as well.
 When we get large enough, we'd like to develop verified carbon projects in Indiana.
 The monthly investment is similar to your water bill.
 For businesses, it’s about 0.25 - 0.5% of total revenue paid monthly.

 (3) Reduce your carbon footprint.
 After you’re carbon neutral we can help you reduce your carbon footprint.

 Six months later we remeasure your carbon footprints again.
 This provides support and accountability -- ultimately reducing your footprint and the amount of carbon offsets you need to be carbon neutral.

 “If we don’t deal with climate change, no other issue is going to matter.
 [My carbon inventory] was administered well.
 There was no judgment from the organization and it was enlightening." —Anne Laker

 "China and the US are together responsible for 40% of all global CO2 emissions.
 At the same time, hundreds of activists have been murdered in the Philippines, Columbia, India, Brazil, and Guatemala for trying to protect their land and water.
 The very least I can do to honor these activists’ efforts and sacrifices is to become carbon neutral.
 I encourage others to take the carbon survey and contribute to global efforts to avert climate catastrophe." —Professor Purnima Bose